threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Are SATA and SAS drives interchangeable?

 This goes only one way.
 You can put a SATA drive in a SAS slot, but you can’t put a SAS drive in a SATA slot.
-See next Q+A.
+See the <a href="#faq?id=what-is-the-speed-difference-between-sas-and-sata-disks">next question</a> for more information.

 ***
 ### What is the speed difference between SAS and SATA disks?